 - Adventures Collective.

 - Gear Patrol.

-Alliterations – Use words with the same first letter.
+- Alliterations – Use words with the same first letter for your review blogs.
 For example, Cupcakes and Cashmere or Barefoot Blonde.

-This is a technique where you combine two words or use a made-up word containing abbreviations.
+This is a technique, used among many review blogs, where you combine two words or use a made-up word containing abbreviations.

 Finally, you can also your name and combine it with a word that describes your review blog.
 For instance, a tech review blog name can be something like Jeff Tech or Rachel and Gadgets.

 Keep it memorable and relatable!
 Here are two real-life examples: